Russia's Putin says Ukraine's incursion into Kursk is an attempt to stop Moscow’s eastern offensive

 Meanwhile, German Defense Ministry spokesperson Arne Collatz said Monday that legal experts agree that “international law provides for a state that is defending itself also to defend itself on the territory of the attacker.
 That is clear from our point of view, too.”

-He said that the criterion for the use of weapons, at least where those supplied from German military stocks is concerned, is that Ukraine only uses them within the limits of international law.

-Russia’s Defense Ministry said Monday that reinforcements that arrived in the area backed by air force and artillery had fended off seven attacks by Ukrainian units near Martynovka, Borki and Korenevo during the previous 24 hours.
+Russia’s Defense Ministry said Monday that reinforcements sent to the area backed by air force and artillery had fended off seven attacks by Ukrainian units near Martynovka, Borki and Korenevo during the previous 24 hours.

 The ministry said Russian forces also blocked an attempt by Ukrainian mobile groups to forge deep into the Russian territory near Kauchuk.

 Russian air force and artillery also struck concentrations of Ukrainian troops and equipment near Sudzha, Kurilovka, Pekhovo, Lyubimovo and several other settlements, it said.
-Warplanes and artillery also hit Kyiv’s reserves in Ukraine’s Sumy region across the border, it said.
+Warplanes and artillery hit Kyiv’s reserves in Ukraine’s Sumy region across the border, it added.

 Pasi Paroinen, an analyst with the Finland-based Black Bird Group open-source intelligence agency, which monitors the war, said the toughest phase of Ukraine’s incursion is likely to begin now as Russian reserves enter the fray.